Asymptotic properties of special function solutions of Painlev\'e III equation for fixed parameters: Introduction

 \section{Introduction}

 Painlev\'e equations are six {nonlinear second-order ordinary differential equations}.
 They are written in the form of $u''=R(u',u,t)$ with $R$ a rational function.
-Their solutions have the so called {Painlev\'e property}.
-It means that the locations of singularities of branching type don't depend on the initial conditions, but the locations of isolated singularities might depend on initial conditions.
-They were discovered at the beginning of the 20st century in the works \cite{Painleve, Gambier}, see also \cite{Ince}.
-Most of the solutions of Painlev\'e equations are transcendental.
-It means that they can't be reduced to simpler classical special functions.
-However, there are several exceptions.
-In particular for Painlev\'e III equation one can find solutions expressed in terms of Bessel functions (see \cite{Umemura_Watanabe, Murata}).
-For the applications of such special function solutions of Painlev\'e III equation in random matrix theory we refer the reader to \cite{FW03}, \cite{ZCL}.
+Their solutions have the so-called {Painlev\'e property}.
+This means that the locations of singularities of branching type in the complex plane do not depend on the initial conditions, but the locations of isolated singularities might depend on the initial conditions.
+They were discovered at the beginning of the 20th century in the works \cite{Painleve, Gambier}, see also \cite{Ince}.
+The solutions of the Painlev\'e equations are classified into three groups: rational and algebraic solutions, solutions expressed in terms of classical special functions, and the rest, see \cite{umemura_watanabe_p2}.
+For generic values of parameters, the solutions are not rational or algebraic and cannot be reduced to classical special functions, so they belong to the third class and are called Painlev\'e transcendents.
+We are interested in solutions of the Painlev\'e III equation expressed in terms of Bessel functions (see \cite{Umemura_Watanabe, Murata}).
+For the applications of such special function solutions of the Painlev\'e III equation in random matrix theory, we refer the reader to \cite{FW03},\cite{forrester_witte_2006}, \cite{ZCL}.